Deep Face Recognition: A Survey: Face Processing for Training and Recognition

 \textbf{3D model}.
 3D face reconstruction is also a way to enrich the diversity of training data.
+They utilize 3D structure information to model the transformation between poses.
+3D models first use 3D face data to obtain morphable displacement fields and then apply them to obtain 2D face data in different pose angles.
 There is a large number of papers about this domain, but we only focus on the 3D face reconstruction using deep methods or used for deep FR.
-In \cite{masi2016we}, Masi et al. generated face images with new intra-class facial appearance variations, including pose, shape and expression, and then trained a 19-layer VGGNet with both real and augmented data. \cite{masi2017rapid} used generic 3D faces and rendered fixed views to reduce much of the computational effort.
-Richardson et al. \cite{richardson20163d} employed an iterative 3D CNN by using a secondary input channel to represent the previous network's output as an image for reconstructing a 3D face (Fig. \ref{fig4}).
+In \cite{masi2016we}, Masi et al. generated face images with new intra-class facial appearance variations, including pose, shape and expression, and then trained a 19-layer VGGNet with both real and augmented data.
+Masi et al. \cite{masi2017rapid} used generic 3D faces and rendered fixed views to reduce much of the computational effort.
+Richardson et al. \cite{richardson20163d} employed an iterative 3D CNN by using a secondary input channel to represent the previous network's output as an image for reconstructing a 3D face as shown in Fig. \ref{fig4}.
 Dou et al. \cite{dou2017end} used a multi-task CNN to divide 3D face reconstruction into neutral 3D reconstruction and expressive 3D reconstruction.
-Tran et al. \cite{tran2017regressing} directly regressed 3D morphable face model (3DMM) \cite{blanz2003face} parameters from an input photo by a very deep CNN architecture.
+Tran et al. \cite{tuan2017regressing} directly regressed 3D morphable face model (3DMM) \cite{blanz2003face} parameters from an input photo by a very deep CNN architecture.
 An et al. \cite{An2018Transfer} synthesized face images with various poses and expressions using the 3DMM method, then reduced the gap between synthesized data and real data with the help of MMD.

-\textbf{CNN model}.
-Rather than reconstructing 3D models from a 2D image and projecting it back into 2D images of different poses, CNN models can generate 2D images directly.
-In the multi-view perceptron (MVP) \cite{zhu2014multi}, the deterministic hidden neurons learn the identity features, while the random hidden neurons capture the view features.
-By sampling different random neurons, the face images of different poses are synthesized.
-Similar to \cite{yim2015rotating}, Qian et al. \cite{Qian2018Task} used 7 Recon codes to rotate faces into 7 different poses, and proposed a novel type of unpair-supervised way to learn the face variation representation instead of supervising by Recon codes.